 Fresh wood ear mushroom is also edible but super hard to store.
 So the most common package we get from the stores is dried wood ear mushrooms.
 Dried wood ear mushrooms are packaged in plastic bags usually.
 It doesn't need picky storage conditions.
 After opening the package, store them in an air-tight container or bag to avoid water or moisture.
 The storage time can be up to 1 year while well stored.
 In order to get a longer storage time, it is important to make sure that the wood ear mushroom package is not open and has been properly sealed.
 Storing in an airtight container is a much better choice.
 Avoid any chance of meeting water or else the wood ear mushroom will go bad.

-Since we bought dried wood ear mushrooms in most cases, it is extremely important to rehydrate them before using them.
+Since we bought dried wood ear mushrooms in most cases, it is essential to rehydrate them before using them.
 So following is the step for rehydrating wood ear mushrooms at home.

 1. Rehydrate Wood Ear Mushroom